‘Forrest Gump’ author Winston Groom dead at 77

 “You can make a lot of money as a comic writer, but you can’t get no respect,” Noble said.
 “But ‘Forrest Gump’ is really actually quite a fine novel.
 It’s more subtle and more complicated … richer than the movie.”

-The movie, which also starred Robin Wright and Mykelti Williamson, became deeply embedded in the American psyche and has remained a television staple and huge cultural phenomenon ever since.
+The movie, which also starred Robin Wright and Mykelti Williamson, became deeply embedded in the American psyche and has remained an enduring television staple and huge cultural phenomenon since.

 “It touched a nerve,” Groom told the Tuscaloosa News in 2014.